strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 Kafka provides APIs to manage the `metadata.version`.
 Strimzi has no way to block the users from using these APIs.
-If the users decide to manipulate the `matadata.version` them self, this can lead to unexpected issues.
+If the users decide to manipulate the `matadata.version` themselves, this can lead to unexpected issues.
 This risk is deemed acceptable, because we expect that:
 * Users would prefer to have the `metadata.version` managed through Strimzi.
 * Users would have no reason to manipulate the `metadata.version` on their own.